sarahbalboa/sem_sarah/use-cases/use-case-6.md

     2. HR advisor asks for correct employee's name.

 2. **Employee's details are not available**:
    1. HR advisor informs the company that the employee details are not available.
+   2. HR advisor adds employees details

 ## SUB-VARIATIONS